Workout

 The Foundation: Nutrition

 The basis of every fit lifestyle is always the food we eat.
-For example, in bodybuilding there’s the following saying:
+In bodybuilding there’s a saying:

 You don’t get big in the gym, you get big in the kitchen.